VinceCabs/dotfiles/notes/docker.md

 `docker image ls` : list downloaded or built images

-`docker container --all` : list containers
+`docker container ls --all` : list containers

 `docker ps [--all]` : list running containers [or all containers]